This page may contain affiliate links. Learn More.

 Sometimes a rainy day gets out of hand.
 That’s a perfect time to create an indoor obstacle course for your kids.
 Use up that energy, be creative, and have hours of fun!
+It’s great to celebrate holidays and special days in daycare with kids.

 Everyone loves the idea of American Ninja Warrior and obviously you can buy expensive obstacle course supplies from amazon, but you can also make something just as fun with whatever’s lying around.